 Applying a patch without downtime

 The Pega patch process is zero-downtime for highly available systems when you use the out-of-place process so you can continue working in your application while you patch your system.

 The patch process involves four schemas:

 - Data schema – your existing data schema.
 This will be your data schema after the patch as well.

 - A temporary data schema (Dtmp) – a schema you create on the same database for temporarily staging the data during the patch.
 You discard this schema after the patch.

 - New rules schema (Rn) – a rules schema you create on the same database for staging the rules during the patch.
-This schema will become the rules schema after the upgrade.
+This schema will become the rules schema after the patch.

 Apply a patch by completing the following steps: